Multiple-barrier system

 Is there enough bentonite clay to meet the needs of the deep geological repository?

-Yes.
-There is enough bentonite clay available to meet the needs of Canada's plan, as well as other used fuel repositories being planned around the world.
+Yes, there is enough bentonite clay available to meet the needs of the deep geological repository for used nuclear fuel, as well as other used fuel repositories being planned around the world.